zagroubi/Rock-Paper-Scissor/README.md

 # rock-paper-scissor
-RPS game with js
+RPS game with js.
-try it on codepen: https://codepen.io/zagroubi/pen/vYdYPEW
+Try it on codepen: https://codepen.io/zagroubi/pen/vYdYPEW